webplatform/docs/tutorials/getting_started_with_webgl/index.md

  <code>gl.bufferData(gl.ARRAY_BUFFER, new Float32Array(vertices), gl.STATIC_DRAW);</code>

-Note: The [http://www.khronos.org/registry/typedarray/specs/latest/ TypedArray] we are using here uses strict typing, unlike regular JavaScript.
+{{Note|The [http://www.khronos.org/registry/typedarray/specs/latest/ TypedArray] we are using here uses strict typing, unlike regular JavaScript.}}

 To tell the program what our shape is actually going to look like, we need two more things — a vertex shader and a fragment shader ('''Vertex shader''' and '''Fragment shader''' in the programmable pipeline).
 These are created like so: